dansand/UWsubduction/README.md

 ## Overview

 This package (UWsubduction) hosts code related to the simulation of thermo-mechanical subduction Underworld2.
-This code was developed by Dan Sandiford and Louis Moresi at the University of Melbourne.

 The code is designed to facilitate simple development of 2D parallel thermo-mechanical subduction experiments.
-He you will find the the source code, examples designed to get you started, and a place to post issues when things don't work.
+Here you will find the the source code, examples designed to get you started, and a place to post issues when things don't work.

 ## Getting started